kkounal/Simple-subtitle-translator/README.md

 Update: Working on a TTS for another project right now, the rust version may be ready this autumn if everything goes smoothly.

+Update 2: Well things got in the way and now this project is in the  freezer once again.
+I still want to make a better version.

 ## Installation

 ### if you are on windows 10 you have 2 options: